DaqulaLin/terraform-aws-vpc-ec2-lab/README.md

-# Project 1 · Terraform on AWS with GitHub OIDC (VPC/ALB/EC2/RDS)
+# Terraform on AWS with GitHub OIDC (VPC/ALB/EC2/RDS)

 A minimal, interview-ready IaC project that demonstrates **GitHub Actions OIDC (no long-lived keys)**, **remote state with locking**, and a pragmatic path to **least privilege** across VPC, ALB, EC2, and RDS.